CHILDHOOD AND PARENTS

 YOUNG ADULTHOOD & CHILDREN (1978-1986)

 I headed off to Las Vegas with my poker winnings in 1979 and made a meager living playing poker over the next few years.
-I wooed my wife by the display of hundred dollar bills I carried in my wallet in case a gamed surfaced.
+On returning to St. Louis, I wooed my soon-to-be wife by the display of hundred dollar bills I carried around in case a gamed surfaced.
 She was quite impressed, although less so when she found out that that was all the money I had.
 (And that only 1 of the 4 doors on my dilapidated car opened.)
 But she married me in 1980, and during the next few years we welcomed two beautiful children.
-We struggled financially during these years, as my poker income, like my poker playing, was inconsistent.
+We struggled financially during these years, as my poker income was inconsistent.
 By 1985 we had moved to Las Vegas where I dealt blackjack.
 However, the desert wasn’t to our liking and we moved back to St. Louis where I started graduate school in 1986.
 I wanted to go to Washington University in St. Louis, but unfortunately I missed their deadline.
-So I accepted a graduate fellowship to St. Louis University planning to switch schools when I got the chance.
+So I accepted a graduate fellowship to St. Louis University, planning to switch schools when I got the chance.
 For a number of reasons, I never did switch.

 GRADUATE SCHOOL (1986-1992)